HSSBoston/miura-fold/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/5/55/Miura-ori.gif" width="500" />
 </p>

 This Squeak code can generate the crease patterns of the Miura fold, which form a tessellation of parallelograms.
-If you print out a generated crease pattern on a sheet of paper (a letter-sized paper, for example), it guides you to complete the Miura fold.
+If you print out a generated crease pattern on a sheet of paper (a letter-sized paper, for example), it helps you experience and complete the Miura fold.

 <p align="center">
   <img src="images/miura-desktop.jpg" width="800" />